 Best air-suction toy with a large nozzle

-Sila, Lelo’s latest air-suction offering, came recommended by two experts for anyone who may need a larger mouthpiece.
+Sila, Lelo’s latest air-suction offering, comes recommended by two experts for anyone who may need a larger nozzle.
 “They have increased the size of the mouth to fit more people,” Bard says, “and perfected the technology in terms of creating a deeper, more intense sensation.”
-Play also recommends this toy for its nozzle that he calls “bigger and broader,” describing the stimulation its larger size provides as “a slower, more sensual build up to orgasm.”
+Play recommends this toy for its nozzle, which he says is “bigger and broader,” describing the stimulation its larger size provides as “a slower, more sensual build up to orgasm.”

 Dame, another brand we love for its well-designed sex toys, makes this more affordable air-suction device with a larger nozzle that two experts told us about.
 “It’s compact, easy to hold, and has a more inclusive mouthpiece in terms of size,” explains Play.
 Sex and confidence coach Jennifer Doan agrees: “It has a much wider opening, meaning that a large variety of clitoris sizes and body types are able to use it.”
 Doan adds that the Aer is powerful.
 When she took it for a spin, she could only handle the lowest of its five vibrational patterns and settings.
 “Each is more intense than the last,” she explains.
 “So if you’re someone who enjoys a toy that packs a punch, this one’s for you.”

-For an even more affordable air-suction toy with a large mouthpiece, sex blogger and toy critic Cy Smash suggests the Satisfyer Curvy 2+.
-As she explains, it “has a roomier air pulse tunnel and, for under $40, it’s hard to beat the quality-to-cost ratio.”
-Smash adds that this toy’s inclusivity goes beyond size, calling it her “top pick for transmasculine people with some bottom growth.”
+For an even more affordable air-suction toy with a large mouthpiece, sex blogger and sex toy critic Cy Smash suggests the Satisfyer Curvy 2+.
+As she explains, it “has a roomier air pulse tunnel, and for under $40, it’s hard to beat the quality-to-cost ratio.”
+Smash adds that it’s her “top pick for transmasculine people with some bottom growth.”

 Best air-suction toy for partner play